IgorSondors/ColBERT/README.md

 The first component is the id of the query, the second one the id of a relevant document and the third one the id of an irrelevant document.

+### Hyperparameters

+There is no description yet, but all hyperparameters could be seen [there](https://github.com/IgorSondors/ColBERT/blob/main/colbert/infra/config/settings.py)